 You may be feeling unsure, ashamed or anxious about seeking professional help; this is completely okay and understandable.
 By reading my listing on the Counselling Directory you have taken the first step...

 What to expect when we meet

-The second step is an initial consultation, or full session appointment if you prefer.
-This is an opportunity for us to set aside some time for you to describe the difficulties you are facing.
+The second step is for us to schedule a time to meet; this is an opportunity for us to set aside some time for you to describe the difficulties you are facing.
 I can further explain how I may be able to support you.
-I hope that this initial appointment will help you to decide if you would benefit from counselling; please be assured, there will be no obligation on your part to book further sessions.
+I hope that this will help you to decide if you would benefit from counselling; please be assured, there will be no obligation on your part to book further sessions.